rameshvarun/netplayjs/README.md

 ### Does NetplayJS require game code to be deterministic?

 By default NetplayJS does not assume determinsim.
-It instead corrects for drift by having one player (the host) send authoritative state updates to the others.
-NetplayJS will skip these updates if and only if you explicitly mark your game as being deterministic.
+Instead it corrects for drift by having one player (the host) send authoritative state updates to the others.
+NetplayJS will skip these updates if you explicitly mark your game as being deterministic.

 Whether or not JavaScript operations are cross-platform deterministic is a difficult question.
 Here's what I've seen so far:
 - You can safely assume integer arithmatic is deterministic.
+- WASM physics engines like Ammo.js can be assumed to be deterministic.
-- According to the WASM spec, floating point operations are cross-platform deterministic (with the exception being the bit pattern of NaN values).
+  - According to the WASM spec, floating point operations must cross-platform deterministic, except for the bit pattern of NaN values.
-  - This means that WASM physics engines like Ammo.js can be assumed to be deterministic.
 - Anything else is potentially up in the air.

 ### Can NetplayJS be used with Unity, Godot, PlayCanvas, etc?

 NetplayJS works best with lightweight game frameworks.
-The reason is that it's usually easy to find all of the associated state.
+The reason is we need game state to be kept in one place, so that it's easy to replicate across the network

-More complcated engines have their own scene structure / entity framework with state all over the place.
+Other engines tend to have complicated entity systems with their own state management, and wont fit nicely into the NetplayJS state model.

+One way to get around this is to essentially create an invisible NetplayJS game that runs in the background and describes the actual game logic.
+Then, on `draw()`, instead of drawing directly, use the current game state to update the entities in your game engine's scene.

 ## Assets Used from Other Projects
 This repo contains code and assets from other open source projects.